What types of problems occur more often in early-onset Alzheimer's?

 - Stay engaged and talk with your children honestly about what you're experiencing.

-- Find a support group for children and invite your kids to some of your counseling sessions.
-Also make your child's school counselor and social worker aware of your condition.
+- Find a support group for children, and invite your kids to some of your counseling sessions.
+Make your child's school counselor and social worker aware of your condition.